Calixto Schedule: Joint status hearing with Kirwa and Nio scheduled for July 27, 2020.

 The Court has not yet certified Calixto, et al. v.
 United States Department of Defense, et al., Civil Action No. 18-1551 as a class action.
-Therefore, MAVNIs, other than those specifically named in the Calixto complaint, are not plaintiffs or parties to the Calixto action and are not yet represented as class members by Fried Frank in that case or with respect to the discharge issues raised in that case.
+Therefore, MAVNIs, other than those specifically named in the Calixto complaint, are not plaintiffs or parties to the Calixto action and are not yet represented as class members by Morgan Lewis in that case or with respect to the discharge issues raised in that case.

 However, there may be information from the Calixto case that MAVNIs, particularly those in the DTP (Selected Reservists) or DEP (Regular Army) who purportedly have been discharged or are subject to separation proceedings by the Army, may find useful, including the following:

 – The Court has ordered the Defendants to file a status report on July 27, 2020.